linux-chenxing/linux-chenxing.org/ip/index.md

 ## Camera

+The pipeline for the m5 seems to look like this:

 ```
  -------      -----      ------
 |  VIF  | -> | CSI | -> | DPHY |
  -------      -----      ------
 ```

+There seems to be 3 "vif" blocks.
+Then two csi blocks and two dphys.
+The sr0 dphy seems to only support two lanes.
+The sr1 dphy supports 4.

+### VIF

+vif, video interface?, seems to also be called "sensor" seems to be the sink for the video after it's come from mipi or somewhere else.

 ### ISP